-Made popular during the late nineteenth century, Absinthe was the aphrodisiac of La Belle Époque.
-It was portrayed as a psychoactive drug and was banned from most Western nations around 1915.
+Made popular during the late nineteenth century, absinthe was the aphrodisiac of La Belle Époque.
+It was portrayed as a psychoactive drug and the drug of choice among some of the greatest French artists of the time.
+But it was banned in most Western nations by 1915.

-Absinthe enjoyed a revival in Europe in the 1990’s, when most countries repealed their bans against La Fee Vert, or Green Fairy, as absinthe is affectionately called.
-(The distilled beverage is typically a glowing green color, although I’ve sampled absinthes that were more yellow as well as some that are more of a pale blue.)
+Absinthe enjoyed a revival in Europe in the 1990’s, when many western countries repealed their bans against La Fee Vert, or Green Fairy, as absinthe is affectionately called.
+(This distilled beverage is typically a glowing green color, which explains the name.
+However I’ve sampled absinthes that were more yellow than green as well as some that are more of a pale and pretty blue.)

 Absinthe effects – the wormwood liquor

 Early absinthe was the moonshine of its time.

 The drink was invented in Switzerland around the turn of the 19th century and popularized in neighboring France in the late 1800’s.

 Around the height of the spirit’s popularity, much of the absinthe available was made in back yards and cellars with little control over the proportions of ingredients.
 Think of it as Europe’s bathtub gin.

 Was this popular spirit actually responsible for the hallucinations, wild rollicking and even murder for which it was blamed?
 It is likely that the wormwood in absinthe, the ingredient most commonly blamed for this spirit’s ill effects, caused little to none of the pain for which this legendary spirit was held responsible.